Open-MBEE/apv/README.md

 2. Copy the downloaded plug-in .jar file to the <plugins> folder in the Astah installation directory

-3. Open AstahUML and go to "Plugin -> Installed Plugins" menu, then check if the
+3. Open AstahUML and go to "Plugin -> Installed Plugins" menu, then check if the APV plug-in is installed.